thojmr/PregnancyPlus/README.md

 ## Latest Features (I will update this occasionally)
 - 6.0+:
-    - Individual clothing offsets GUI
+    - Individual clothing offsets GUI (Next to P+ blendshape GUI)
     - Implemented c# async await to remove hitching in HS2, AI, and KKS
     - Fat Fold Gap slider
     - Core code rewrite to fix many old issues, and pave way for new features